 Related telescope reads:

 Now that we have explained the different types of telescopes and the most important things to look for when buying one, let us remind you of our favorite 4 scopes from our reviews.

 1. Sky-Watcher ProED 100mm Doublet APO Refractor Telescope – Best Overall

 2. Celestron NexStar 6 SE Telescope – The Runner-Up

 3. Sky-Watcher S11620 Traditional Dobsonian Telescope

-4. Orion 09007 SpaceProbe 130ST Equatorial Reflector Telescope – Best for the Money
+4. Orion 09007 SpaceProbe 130ST Equatorial Reflector Telescope – Best Value

 Hopefully, you now have enough information to get you headed in the right direction in your shopping spree.
 Now all that’s left is to decide which one will fit your needs and your budget the best.